Cultural Practices

 In the world of grapes, the term 'cultural practices' can sometimes be used as a catch-all phrase, but generally it refers to topics that relate to growing the crop itself.
 This includes issues like choosing varieties and rootstocks, trellis and training systems to support the vines, managing the vines' canopies and cropload to meet production and fruit quality goals, winter pruning and more.
 You'll probably notice quickly that topics like these are also related to and influenced by information about pest management, vineyard nutrition and business management.

-Complete Cultural Practices Spring Content
+Complete Cultural Practices Fall Content

 Factors That Affect Fruit Set